grz0zrg/fsynth/README.md

 ## The future

 Maybe a VST/LV2 plugin for accessibility and of course many new features are coming soon. ;)

-A native app. will be done soon but with a totally different paradigm, it may be extremely simple technically and very flexible/accessible, it will also fix the main limitation of Fragment by allowing > 60 FPS capture (configurable so not limited to the display refresh rate...) which mean basically unlimited granularity as the hardware get faster.

 ## Stuff used to make this